edgio-docs/edgio-docs/guides/applications/v7/edge_functions.md

 ## Edge Functions {/* edge-functions */}

 Edge functions are standalone JavaScript functions that are executed on the edge servers.
-They are defined within a JavaScript file and exported as an asynchronous function named `handleHttpRequest`.
-This function is invoked when an incoming request matches a rule that has an edge function assigned to it.
-Only a single edge function can be assigned to a rule.
-If multiple rules match an incoming request, the edge function assigned to the last matching rule is invoked.
+They are defined within a JavaScript file and exported as an asynchronous function named `handleHttpRequest`:

-The location where edge functions are defined depends on the configuration of your property.
-There are two methods for defining edge functions:

-- [CDN-as-Code](#cdn-as-code) - Define edge functions within your local project codebase.
-- [Rules UI](#rules-ui) - Define edge functions within the {{ PORTAL }}.

-For either method, the edge function is defined as an asynchronous function exported as `handleHttpRequest` with the following signature:

 ```js filename="./edge-functions/index.js"
 /**